johnlloydcallao01/tap2go/LAYOUT_ARCHITECTURE_PRINCIPLES.md

 ## 🎯 Core Philosophy: Professional Unified Layouts

 This document establishes the **mandatory architectural principles** for our application's layout and routing system.
-These principles ensure professional user experience with natural sidebar scroll position preservation, similar to modern web platforms and applications.
+These principles ensure professional user experience with natural sidebar scroll position preservation, similar to modern web platforms and applications

 ## 🚨 Critical Rule: NO Layout Boundary Crossing